 Last week was spent working with my editor mapping Masque of Honor’s structure against proven story-telling standards that date back to the times of Plato.
-As we cut material from the book to improve its pacing, we also kept a close eye on the characters’ arcs, ensuring none were compromised.
-And most importantly, we made […]
+As we cut material from […]

 Category Archives: Writing Advice